 How do I apply to be a PI?

-Applications are available up to March 1.
+Applications are available From February 15 to April 15, 2024.
 You may submit your application at https://fyre.camden.rutgers.edu/peer-instructor-application/ and a personal statement.
 More information is available on the form.

 What qualities make someone a strong candidate for a PI position?

-We are looking for candidates who are enthusiastic about Rutgers–Camden, committed to their studies, actively involved in the Rutgers community, and excited about mentoring first-year students.
+We are looking for candidates who want to earn Internship credit, are enthusiastic about Rutgers–Camden, committed to their studies, actively involved in the Rutgers community, and excited about mentoring first-year students.
 No teaching experience is required!
+You will be compensated $3,000 for your work during the fall semester.

 What is the time commitment?

 Serving as a PI is a major commitment.
-Once chosen, PIs must attend spring and summer meetings.
-Under guidance and supervision, PI’s must also plan and write their lesson plans during the summer months.
+Once chosen, PIs must attend summer meetings and up to 10 hours a week during the fall semester.
+Under guidance and supervision, PI’s must also plan and write their lesson plans.
 Once the fall semester arrives, PIs teach their FYRE courses and meet with the FYRE director during the fall teaching semester.
+For your efforts, you will be compensated $3,000.

 Are PIs compensated/paid?